lasandrall/iSSVD/README.md

  **pceru**: Per-comparrison wise error rate to control the number of falsely selected coefficients in the left singular vectors.
 Default: 0.1.

- **pcerv**: Per-comparrison wise error rate to control the number of falsely selected coefficients in the right singular vector.
+ **pcerv**: A vector with a length of the number of views.
+Per-comparrison wise error rate to control the number of falsely selected coefficients in the right singular vector of each view.
 Default: 0.1.

  **merr**: Convergence threshold.
 Default: 1e-4.